Receiving notifications via polling

 4. Redox uses the returned identifier(s) to request information about the changed record.

-5. Redox collects additional information from the EHR system and populates the container with the rest of the information you would typically see for this kind of notification.
+5. Redox collects additional information from the EHR system and populates the container with the rest of the notification details.

 6. You receive one notification per changed record.